 (c) The Department of Health and Social Services and the Department of Labor may upon request waive the provisions of this chapter if they determine there are compelling reasons to do so, and such waiver will not significantly affect the health and comfort of nonconsumers of tobacco products.

 (d) The Department of Health and Social Services and the Department of Labor shall file annual reports by January 15 to the General Assembly outlining their enforcement efforts for the prior year and the results of those efforts.
-The first report shall be due 1 year after the effective date of the legislation.
+The first report shall be due by November 27, 2002.

 § 2907 Administrative penalties.